Gelfand Triplets, Continuous and Discrete Bases and Legendre Polynomials: On the smoothness of functions on

-It is clear that the operators $J_\pm$ \eqref{22} and $J_3$ \eqref{29} are unbounded on the Hilbert space $L^2([a,b])$ and, hence, not defined on all vectors of the Hilbert space.
-Nevertheless, they have a common subdomain, such that when endowed with a locally convex topology, they become continuous under this topology.
+It is clear that the operators $J_\pm$ \eqref{21} and $J_3$ \eqref{28} are unbounded on the Hilbert space $L^2([a,b])$ and, hence, not defined on all vectors of the Hilbert space.
+Nevertheless, they have a common subdomain.
+A proper locally convex topology on this subdomain, makes the operators $J_\pm$ and $J_3$ continuous.
 This goes through the construction of a suitable Gelfand triplet or rigged Hilbert space.
 Let us start with this construction for $L^2([a,b])$ and then, generalize the procedure to $L^2([\va,\vb]^2)$, which is rather straightforward.
+Thus, our goal is the construction of a triplet\, $\Phi_{a,b} \subset L^2[(a,b] )\subset \Phi^\times_{a,b}$,\, for which we just need to determine the space $\Phi_{a,b}$.
+Let $f(x)$ be an arbitrary function in $L^2([a,b])$, we know that this function can be spanned as